miku/metha/README.md

 metha
 =====

 Command line OAI-PMH incremental harvester.
-Data is harvested in chunks.
+Data is harvested in monthly chunks.

 ```sh
 $ metha-sync http://export.arxiv.org/oai2
 ...
 ```

-All downloaded files are written to
+All downloaded files are written to a directory below a base directory.
+The base directory is `~/.metha` by default and can be adjusted with the `METHA_DIR` environment variable.

 ```sh
 $ METHA_DIR=/tmp/harvest metha-sync -dir http://export.arxiv.org/oai2
 /tmp/harvest/I29haV9kYyNodHRwOi8vZXhwb3J0LmFyeGl2Lm9yZy9vYWky
 ```

-The default `METHA_DIR` is `$HOME/.metha`.

 Harvesting can be CTRL-C'd any time.
 The data is harvested up to the last full day, so there is a small latency.
 The HTTP client is resilient.